Cookie Jar

 Inspecting the jar

-Handy for tests, debugging, or when you want to seed the jar before the first request.
+These are useful for tests, debugging, and seeding the jar before the first request goes out.

 What the jar does NOT do